dsl-logo

 The other common requirement is that you have always made your loan repayments in full and one time.

-The lender will generally need to conduct a property valuation to see if there’s enough equity to release the guarantorship.
-If not, the guarantor may have to pay out their guaranteed portion of the loan if they want to withdraw from the agreement.
+The lender will generally need to conduct a property valuation to see if there’s enough equity in your home to release the guarantorship.
+If for some reason the guarantor wants to withdraw from the agreement before there’s enough equity in your property, they’ll need to pay out their guaranteed portion of the loan.
 You may have to pay additional fees to release your guarantor, depending on your lender.

 Home equity is usually calculated by subtracting your home loan balance from the current market value or the bank's valuation of your property.

-Not every borrower has the option of applying for a home loan with the help of a guarantor.
+Not every borrower can apply for a home loan with the help of a guarantor.
 If that’s the case, there are some other options worth considering, such as:

 • Low deposit home loan: A low deposit home loan allows you to buy a home with a 5-10% deposit instead of the standard 20% of the property’s value most lenders require.
 You may need to pay for LMI in this scenario.